 Perhaps the best answer to the question “Why would anybody do this?” is Bentley s “Programming Pearls“, Column 7: The Back of the Envelope.
-But if you do not have such a fundamental conundrum please read on.
+But if you do not have such a fundamental conundrum confusing you, please read on for a bit more of a pragmatic approach.

 Which server is feasible?